workerb-io/docs/pages/apiref/event.md

         - mouseout
         - mouseover
         - mouseup
-    - **eventProps** An [Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object) used to specify the event properties.
+    - **eventProps**: An [Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object) used to specify the event properties.
 For key related event types, [KeyboardEvent](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/KeyboardEvent) is supported.
 For mouse related event types, [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent/MouseEvent) is supported.
 - **options**: An optional [Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object) used to control what the event function does.
 It can have the following properties:
     -   **method**: A [String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) used to control how the target element is searched.
 The default value of method is 'by_query_selector'.
 Here are the supported values:
         -   `by_text` finds the target element by text value.